leandrooliveiramarino/my-reads/README.md

 ## [**[ Check the live project ]**](http://my-reads.leandromarino.me)

 This is the first course project from Udacity.
 The goal is to create a React app using create-react-app, that search and organizes books in shelves.
-Beyound the initial proposal scope, new features have been developed like sharing books on Twitter and filtering books per shelf.
+Beyond the initial proposal scope, new features have been developed like sharing books on Twitter and filtering books per shelf.

 ## Instructions